-Occasional bad smells are nothing to worry about, but if you’re constantly getting wind that is noticeably odorous you might want to consider how you’re digesting your food.
+Occasional bad smells are nothing to worry about, but if you’re constantly getting wind that is noticeably odorous you might want to consider what you’re eating, and how you’re digesting your food.

-I ask my IBS nutrition clients if they notice the smell of their farts, and whether it’s more like
+I always ask my IBS nutrition clients if they notice the smell of their farts.
+I’m interested in whether it’s more like:

 - a rotten eggs odour

 Although this sounds like an odd conversation to be having with another person it does help me!

 It gives me an indication of the type of microbes in their guts that could be producing the gasses.

 Why do my farts smell like rotten eggs?

 The reason farts smell like rotten eggs is most likely because of the presence of hydrogen sulphide.
 This gas is produced by bacteria that break down food in the digestive system, combining with other gases to form a rotten egg odour.